charliecalvert/CloudNotes/Prog272/Prog272Midterm2019.md

 | Sanity.MidtermFiles.test.js       | Check for files associated with Midterm and beyond |
 | test-data.js                      | A few address records for use in testing           |

+## Sanity Midterm Files

+Here are some Notes on **Sanity.MidtermFiles.test.js**.

+Two of the files listed here, **AddressLister** and **AddressForm** can be boilerplate React Components of the type you get when you run **get-gist** and select **Simple React Class Component**.
+We will use these files later, but for now they just need to:

+- Exist
+- Be loadable as React Components

 ## Turn it in